tahsinAmin/ShareTrip-Bus-Info/README.md

 - React Slick
 - Customizing Carousal
 - Tailwind on how to use ::before => before:none before:h-0
+- To give border 1px, just write border, that's all
+- Navbar using Headless UI

 TODOS:

 [x] Panels items shouldn't be at center but rather left with left padding [x] When I inspect it to 1920, the width increase along the width screen.
 It should be stick no matter how much increases.

-- Navbar and Search Modifier needs to be fixed at the top
-- Ticket 3 having extra space between border and right
+[x] Navbar and Search Modifier needs to be fixed at the top [x] Ticket 3 having extra space between border and right [] Narbar hover color needs to be corrected.
-- Ticket 3 has an upper side and a lower side which is empty, lower side remaining

 - Make it responsive
 - How to make icons have different color when the buttons is active?